- What if I forgot to file?

 The short answer is: probably.

 Similar to homeschoolers getting into college, homeschoolers entering the workforce may find they have a few extra hoops to jump through when seeking employment and demonstrating that they graduated from a home-based private education program.
 Similar to getting into college, applying for a job as a homeschool graduate may take some additional advocacy on your part.
 As with entering college, you may find you will need to sell yourself and your experiences as a homeschooler.
 Your unique educational choices and experiences can be a real asset to a workforce filled with other employees who may have followed a more traditional path.

 What home-based private education records might an employer require?
 Make sure you keep the following records in a safe place:

 - Your diploma issued by the administrator of your home-based private education program.

-- Your PI-1206 forms covering your high school years.
+- Your PI-1206 homeschool reports covering your high school years.
 (Remember that this is your proof of enrollment in a home-based private education program.
-The DPI only retains copies of the PI-1206 forms for seven years.)
+The DPI only retains copies of the PI-1206 Homeschool Report for seven years.)

 - Your final high school transcript.

 All of these records provide documentation that you have graduated from a home-based private educational program in the state of Wisconsin and that your diploma is legitimate.

 To the administrator of a home-based educational program: As the administrator of your home-based private educational program, it is your responsibility to retain these records and any other records that you deem appropriate.
 Consider making sure each of your students has copies of these records as well.